 Supporting App Clips:

 The app clip and full app should not use the same App GUID.
-For the app clip, create or use a Kochava app of platform type iOS – App Clip and pass that App GUID to the SDK during configuration of your app clip.
-For the full app, create or use a Kochava app of platform type iOS and pass that App GUID to the SDK during configuration of your full app.
+For the app clip, create or use a Kochava app of platform type iOS – App Clip.
+For the full app, create or use a Kochava app of platform type iOS.

-Example — Provide a Shared Storage Container Before Starting the Tracker —
+Example Provide a Shared Storage Container Before Starting the SDK:

 NOTE: The SDK detects your app clip by looking for the bundle identifier’s default .clip suffix.
 If your app clip does not use the default .clip suffix, you must also set KVAAppGroups.shared.appClipBool to true immediately following setting KVAAppGroups.shared.deviceAppGroupIdentifierString within the app clip code (not the full app).

-When the app clip is launched, pass the invocation URL to the SDK’s Process Deeplink API as soon as possible, just as you would any other deeplink.
-See Enhanced Deeplinking below for complete instructions on how to use the Process Deeplink API.
+When the instant app is launched, pass the invocation URL to the SDK’s Process Deeplink API as soon as possible, just as you would any other deeplink.
+See the topic Enhanced Deeplinking for complete instructions on how to use the Process Deeplink API.

 By taking these steps, all functionality related to attribution, analytics, and measurement will be properly implemented between the app clip and full app.